ArtemisAI/theCooperator/DEVELOPMENT_ROADMAP.md

 This living document enumerates **everything that is still outstanding** for the first public release (v0.1.0) of *theCooperator*.
-It complements – but does not duplicate – the high-level introduction found in `README.md`.
+It complements – but does not duplicate – the high-level introduction found in `README.md` and the phased plan in `ROADMAP_REBOOT.md`.

 Anyone picking up a ticket should be able to open this file and immediately understand